What is SBA Form 912, and Do You Need to Complete It?

 How Should I Answer Criminal History Questions on Form 912?

-It’s important to note that if you answer “yes” to question #7 on this form, you’ll be immediately disqualified from receiving an SBA loan.
-This is because the SBA doesn’t supply loans to individuals who are currently on probation or parole.
+It’s important to note that you’ll be immediately disqualified from receiving an SBA loan if you answer “yes” to question #7 because the SBA doesn’t supply loans to individuals who are currently on probation or parole.

 Conclusion: Be Honest and Thorough When Completing SBA Form 912

-If you have a criminal history, don’t let the Form 912 prevent you from applying for a loan.
-A criminal history won’t automatically disqualify you from SBA loan programs, unless you’re presently on probation or parole.
-Of course, answering yes to any questions on Form 912 reduces your chances of qualifying, but your application won’t be automatically denied.
+Don’t let Form 912 prevent you from applying for a loan if you have a criminal history.
+A criminal record won’t automatically disqualify you from SBA loan programs unless you’re presently on probation or parole.
+Of course, answering yes to any questions on Form 912 reduces your chances of qualifying for a loan, but your application won’t be automatically denied.

 In addition to SBA financing, your business may benefit from pursuing other funding options.
-To learn more about small business loan options, click here.
+To learn more about small business loan options, check out our business loan page.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.